dharma6/ci_cd_gitlab_setup/README.md

-## Credit goes to Brad Beggs : https://www.linkedin.com/in/bradleybeggs/
+## Credit goes to Brad Beggs : https://www.linkedin.com/in/bradleybeggs/.
+This is primarly designed for our work place CI-CD setup, and it was setup by Brad.
+I just helped him in testing the end-end of the following CI-CD in one of our project which helped us to discover new things.

 -----------------
 ## First Step - Install Serverless & Plugins
 First, install Serverless (SLS) globally so you can use the SLS CLI commands.